 There has never been a better time to become involved in work to protect Utah’s spectacular redrock wilderness.
 The Wild Utah State Activist Network is made up of people in Utah and across the country working to protect Utah wilderness.
 The state activist network links you with others in your state concerned about protecting the redrock wild lands we all love.
 Get connected now >>

 SUWA offers the opportunity for volunteers to join public land managers for hands-on work trips in various backcountry locations.
 Get your hands dirty and enjoy spectacular scenery while learning more about the issues affecting Utah’s public lands.
 Contact firstname.lastname@example.org with any questions or to be added to our Field Service Volunteer list (share your interests, trip preferences and suggestions).
-Stay tuned for a calendar of events . . .
+Click here to see the 2017 list of scheduled service trips.

 Your voice really does make a difference.
 Supporters and wilderness advocates like you play a critical role in the protection of Utah’s spectacular wild places.